 WOAH! 🤯 YOUR THOUGHTS! 👇🏾 #MorningCoffee #BlackisBeautiful #BlackOwnedNews #BlackOwnedUS . .
 “Was Ye on to something? 🤔 Let’s ask scholar and anti-racism activist Jane Elliott.
 Here’s a sneak peak of some of the @redtabletalk conversations starting October 22nd!” – @jadapinkettsmith

-It is claimed that Abraham Lincoln, the 16th President of the United States was a Melungeon; a person of European, African-American and Native American ancestry.
+It is claimed that Abraham Lincoln, who became America’s 16th President on this day in 1860, was a Melungeon; a person of European, African-American and Native American ancestry.

 Melungeons are typically believed to come from East Tennessee, Southwest Virginia, and eastern Kentucky.
 Some come from the Appalachian region of the U.S. which spans over Canada and numerous states in the U.S.